-This chapter describes how to start with embOS.
+This chapter describes how to get started with embOS.
 You should follow these steps to become familiar with embOS.

 embOS is shipped as a zip-file in electronic form.

-To install it, proceed as follows:

-Extract the zip-file to any folder of your choice, preserving the directory structure of this file.
-Keep all files in their respective sub directories.
-Make sure the files are not read only after copying.
+To install it, you should extract the zip-file to any folder of your choice while preserving its directory structure (i.e. keep all files in their respective sub directories).
+Ensure the files are not read-only after extraction.
+Assuming that you are using an IDE to develop your application, no further installation steps are required.

-The BSP projects at /Start/BoardSupport/<DeviceManufacturer>/<Device> assume that the /Start/Lib and /Start/Inc folders are located relative to the BSP folder.
-If you copy a BSP folder to another location, you will need to adjust these paths in the project.
+The projects at /Start/BoardSupport/<DeviceManufacturer>/<Board> assume a relative location for the /Start/Lib and /Start/Inc folders.
+If you copy a BSP folder to another location, you will need to adjust the include paths of the project accordingly.